Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 22.29.35 UTC
+- WIB: Senin, 7 Juli 2025 23.36.22 UTC
-- WITA: Senin, 7 Juli 2025 23.29.35 UTC
+- WITA: Selasa, 8 Juli 2025 00.36.22 UTC
-- WIT: Selasa, 8 Juli 2025 00.29.35 UTC
+- WIT: Selasa, 8 Juli 2025 01.36.22 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational